A Unified Approach for Text- and Image-guided 4D Scene Generation: More Results

-Please refer to our web page (\url{https://research.nvidia.com/labs/nxp/dream-in-4d/}) for video results of the text-to-4D, image-to-4D and personalized 4D tasks.
-We also provide qualitative comparisons of our method and ablation baselines.
-A low resolution version of our web page is available in \textit{webpage\_small/index.html}.\footnote{Websites are best viewed using Chrome, Safari or Microsoft Edge.}
+1mm \myparagraph{Video results} Please refer to our web page (\url{https://research.nvidia.com/labs/nxp/dream-in-4d/}) for video results of the text-to-4D, image-to-4D and personalized 4D tasks.
+We also provide qualitative comparisons of our method and ablation baselines. \\ \myparagraph{More rendering angles} In Fig.~\ref{fig:rebuttal_elevation_angle}, we show renderings from the top view and the bottom view.
+Our 4D assets produce plausible renderings from different elevation angles.